hannorein/rebound/README.md

 Acknowledgements
 ----------------
-When you use this code or parts of this code for results presented in a scientific publication, we would greatly appriciate a citation to Rein and Liu (in preparation) and an acknoledgement of the form:
+When you use this code or parts of this code for results presented in a scientific publication, we would greatly appreciate a citation to Rein and Liu (in preparation) and an acknowledgement of the form:

 _Calculations in this paper made use of the collisional N-body code rebound which can be downloaded freely at http://github.com/hannorein/rebound._